 "Genius is one percent inspiration and ninety-nine percent perspiration." - Thomas Edison Thomas Alva Edison was an American inventor and businessman.
-Edison, the last of seven children, was born on February 11, 1847, in Milan, Ohio to Samuel and Nancy Edison.
-His father was an exiled political activist from Canada, and his mother was a school teacher, which greatly influenced his own education.
-A highly energetic child prone to distraction, he was deemed "difficult" and possibly "mentally slow" by his teachers, but his mother recognized his true capabilities and homeschooled Edison for the majority of his education.
-At age 12, Edison convinced his parents to let him sell newspapers to passengers along the Grand Trunk Railway, and soon he began publishing and selling his own small newspaper, called the Grand Trunk Herald, with up-to-date articles that were a hit with passengers.
-This was the first in a lifetime of entrepreneurial ventures in which he was able to identify a need and capitalize on opportunity.
+Born on February 11, 1847, in Milan, Ohio, Thomas Edison rose from humble beginnings as the last of the seven children of Samuel and Nancy Edison.
+His father was an exiled political activist from Canada.
+His mother, an accomplished school teacher, was a major influence in Edison's early life.
+A hyperactive child, prone to distraction, he was deemed "difficult" by his teachers.
+At age 12, Edison convinced his parents to let him sell newspapers to passengers along the Grand Trunk Railway.
+Thomas soon began publishing his own small newspaper, called the Grand Trunk Herald, with up-to-date articles that were a hit with passengers.
+This was the first of what would become a long string of entrepreneurial ventures where he saw a need and capitalized on opportunity.